 MySQL asks root password to validate your credentials.

-If you using the Windows operating system, Then you can directly open your MySQL clint tool application and enter the root password.
+If you using the Windows operating system, Then you can directly open your MySQL client tool application and enter the root password.

 - Display all existing databases using the following command.